 - Publicly disclose total financial allocation made during the most recent reporting year dedicated to GHG mitigation across the company's value chain.
 Companies shall disclose information relating to at least one of the requirements below: - The percentage of annual revenue that was dedicated to GHG mitigation; or - The percentage of capital expenditure (CAPEX) and operational expenditures (OPEX) that was dedicated to GHG mitigation.
-Companies shall disclose the definition chosen for CAPEX and OPEX metrics using existing definitions from global or regional taxonomy; or - If a company cannot disclose the aforementioned metrics, it shall provide a statement to explain why, and a qualitative description and analysis of investments made, and steps taken related to GHG mitigation. - Publicly disclose total planned financial allocation dedicated to GHG mitigation across the company's value chain.
+If reporting on CAPEX and OPEX, companies shall disclose the definition chosen for these metrics using existing definitions from global or regional taxonomy; or - If a company cannot disclose the aforementioned metrics, it shall provide a statement to explain why, and a qualitative description and analysis of investments made, and steps taken related to GHG mitigation. - Publicly disclose total planned financial allocation dedicated to GHG mitigation across the company's value chain.
 Companies shall disclose information relating to at least one of the requirements below: - The percentage of annual revenue earmarked for GHG mitigation; or - The percentage of capital expenditure (CAPEX) and operational expenditures (OPEX) that will be dedicated to GHG mitigation.
-Companies shall disclose the definition chosen for CAPEX and OPEX metrics using existing definitions from global or regional taxonomy; or - If a company cannot disclose the aforementioned metrics, it shall provide a statement to explain why, and a qualitative description and analysis of investments made, and steps taken related to GHG mitigation.
+If reporting on CAPEX and OPEX, companies shall disclose the definition chosen for these metrics using existing definitions from global or regional taxonomy; or - If a company cannot disclose the aforementioned metrics, it shall provide a statement to explain why, and a qualitative description and analysis of investments made, and steps taken related to GHG mitigation.